 The BBC offers basic courses in several languages, primarily those spoken in the British Isles, such as Welsh and Irish.
 BBC language learning opportunities also include essential words and phrases in 40 languages, including Mandarin, Finnish, Russian and Swedish.

-Community colleges routinely offer noncredit foreign language classes and conversation courses because they recognize that many people want to learn the basics of another language.
+Community colleges routinely offer noncredit foreign language classes and conversation courses because many people want to learn the basics of another language.
 Fees vary but are usually less than $100 for a multi-week course.

 Senior centers sometimes offer inexpensive foreign language classes.
 In Tallahassee, Florida, one local senior center charges just $3 per student for each classroom session of its French, German and Italian classes.